Pérez Zeledón, Costa Rica

 Two–bedroom Casitas make room for an additional bedroom with two queen beds and a family–sized terrace.
 Outdoor lounging space is not limited to the individual buildings though: scattered around the property between them are large gazebo–type, thatched-roof open structures with room for groups from different casitas to congregate and converse or play games.
 They can be stocked up with food and drinks and you can arrange for waiter service during a party or company meeting.

 The public areas are as impressive as the sleeping quarters, put together by talented designers and stocked with high-end furniture.
 The main bar and dining room have an extensive area for outdoor dining when the weather is clear and large windows that make the most of the hilltop setting.
-A talented chef from Asia takes Costa Rican hotel food to a new level at Ambar by mixing in international influences and a wider range of ingredients than you usually find in this country's cuisine.
 With plenty of garden space on site and the ocean a short drive away, the food is fresh and doesn't travel far.

 A more casual restaurant and bakery, El Bistro, is great for pastries, sandwiches, and salads, while El Grill is open when there are equestrian events at the covered riding ring area.